 What does is mean to have a drug problem?

-Some Veterans turn to drugs as a way to deal with problems in their daily lives and use illegal, prescription, or over-the-counter drugs for recreation, to relax, or to help them cope.
+Some Veterans turn to drugs as a way to deal with problems in their daily lives and use illegal, prescription, or over-the-counter drugs for recreation, for relaxation, or for help coping with daily life.
+You may have started using drugs for fun or to be social, but can't seem to stop.
 Maybe you feel drugs help reduce the stress in your life or help you forget a problem or painful memories from your time in the military.
-Maybe you started using medications for pain, began taking more than your doctor prescribed, and then found yourself looking for more and more of the medication.
+Maybe you started using medications for pain, but then you found yourself taking more than your doctor prescribed and looking for more and more of the medication.

 What are the signs of drug problems?

-Most drug problems start with casual use.
+Most drug problems start with casual use or with taking medication for a medical problem.
 People who develop problems with drugs often begin as recreational users, but then need increasingly higher and more frequent doses to feel the effects.
 After a while, they may take drugs just to function, and before long, they can’t get through the day without the drug.

 “I always thought you could only get addicted to illegal drugs.
 I never would’ve guessed how quickly taking sleeping pills could get way out of hand.”

-Drug addiction can occur with any kind of drug—not just illegal drugs.
-An addiction to drugs can happen if you overuse painkillers such as Vicodin and OxyContin, inhalants like glues, gas, and paint thinners, or over-the-counter medicines like cough syrup and cold pills.
+Drug addiction can occur with any kind of drug, not just illegal drugs.
+An addiction to drugs can happen if you overuse prescription painkillers such as Vicodin and OxyContin, inhale household chemicals like glues or sprays, or abuse over-the-counter medicines like cough syrup and cold pills.
 No matter what type of drug you may be taking, a drug problem influences your behavior.
 Symptoms of a drug problem can include:

 What is the treatment for drug problems?